The Center for Career & Professional Development values the partnership of families to encourage students in their professional development.

 Special Rankings and Recognition

 The Center for Career & Professional Development is among the best in the nation.
-The Princeton Review rated SU 6th in the nation and number one in the state of Texas for Best Career Services.
+The Princeton Review rated SU 3rd in the nation and 1st in Texas for Best Career Services in 2021.
 Zippa also rated SU the “Best College for Employment” in Texas.